datar001/Attack-Pattern-on-T2I/README.md

 # Attack-Pattern-on-T2I
-Adversarial Attacks on Malicious Image Generation and its Underlying Pattern Discovery
+This repository is the code implementation of the paper: **Adversarial Attacks on Malicious Image Generation and its Underlying Pattern Discovery**, and mainly contains three parts: **model-independent attack framework**, **adversarial attack dataset** and **defense framework**.